subbaraodigumarthi45-commits/online-Django/README.md

-# Online Django Project
+# Django Online Exam Platform

-This repository is for my Django online exam platform.
+This is a Django-based online exam platform.
+Starter code includes basic models, templates, and utilities.